thehyve/cbioportal-staging/README.md

 In the example above the study identifiers will be _study1_ and _study2_.

-## Running with AWS remote file system
+### Running with AWS remote file system

-Start the staging application with the `aws` maven profile, like so:
+To start the staging application with the `aws` maven profile:

 <pre>
 mvn spring-boot:run <b>-P aws</b>